pboling/activerecord-transactionable/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/pboling/activerecord-transactionable.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+See [CONTRIBUTING.md][contributing]

 ## Code of Conduct

-Everyone interacting in the AnonymousActiveRecord project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/pboling/activerecord-transactionable/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting with this project's code, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/pboling/activerecord-transactionable/blob/master/CODE_OF_CONDUCT.md).

 ## Versioning